stutimohindra/stockExachange/README.md

 ### What is this repository for? ###

-This is an assigment for Adcash to sell stocks to other bidders
+This is an assigment for company to sell stocks to other bidders

 ### How do I get set up? ###